Seattle's Child

 Sledding, tubing, and luging

-Midwinter break is the chance to take your family outside of Seattle to find great spots to go luging, sledding and tubing.Ā If youāre interested in solely sledding or tubing, here are places to play in the snow around Seattle.
+Midwinter break is the chance to take your family outside of Seattle to find great spots to go luging, sledding and tubing.
+As noted above, snow is hit or miss in these parts — so make sure to check conditions before you go!

 Snowshoeing

-If youāre looking for a new outdoor activity with your family you can give snowshoeing a shot.
+If you’re looking for a new outdoor activity with your family you can give snowshoeing a shot.
 Explore new trails and make memories in the mountains together.
 Here is a guide to snowshoeing with your family with everything you’ll want to know about this winter activity.

 Take a stroll on the beach